-In contrast to chemical pesticides, no standard OECD test guidances are currently available for microorganisms to provide data for the assessment of environmental fate and behaviour.
-As an alternative, OPPTS guidelines from the US Environmental Protection Agency (https://www.epa.gov/test-guidelines-pesticides-and-toxic-substances/series-885-microbial-pesticide-test-guidelines) can be used for the assessment dossier.
+In contrast to chemical pesticides, no standard OECD test guidances are currently available for micro-organisms to provide data for the assessment of environmental fate and behaviour.
+As an alternative, OPPTS guidelines from the US Environmental Protection Agency can be used for the assessment dossier.
 In addition, all relevant scientific, peer-reviewed, open literature should be provided in the application.